DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-13 LD Meeting.md

 - Andre asked Matthew to put some sounds or sum in his level.
 	- Solid amount of reference material to work on something (sound-design wise)
-	- Before we get any sounds or anything
+	- Before we get any sounds or anything, we need to make sure the vibe is established
+	- He can probably get some demos